giovanizanetti/MY-READS-APP/README.md

 ## Create React App

 This project was scaffolded using the create-react-app cli.
+For instructions of how to run in your machine check it here👇👇👇

 **[The standard create-react-app docs can be found in here](./REACT-README.md)**